 Folklore courses are designated by FOLK.

 Introduction to Folklore

-is the role that tradition plays in communication, art and society will be discussed through an examination of folklore materials from Newfoundland and the English-speaking world.
-Readings and "listenings" will emphasize the use of folklore in context, e.g., the proverb in speech and the folksong in childrearing.
-Students will be urged to analyse the traditions in their own lives through special assignments.
+explores the role of tradition in communication, art and society.
+Reading assignments and audiovisual material will emphasize the use of folklore in context.
+Students will analyse traditions in their own lives through special assignments.